 Material from this book may also be used for Year 6 Humanities and Social Sciences - History and Civics and Citizenship

-Through this site you will be able to explore the lives of many people from Australia's history.
+Through this interactive presentation you will be able to explore the lives of many people from Australia's history.
 You will also explore some of the key events that have shaped this nation.

-Emerging from the many sections of this site is a picture of the very clear influence of God in the discovery and foundation of Australia.
+Emerging from the many sections of this presentation is a picture of the very clear influence of God in the discovery and foundation of Australia.